-Up to 80% of all UTIs occur in women, and roughly 50% of all women will experience at least one UTI with accompanying symptoms in their lifetime.
+Up to 80 percent of all UTIs occur in women, and roughly 50 percent of all women will experience at least one UTI with accompanying symptoms in their lifetime.
 It's also possible for a UTI to recur, as well as for an individual to have multiple UTIs throughout their life.
 Additionally, some individuals may experience chronic UTIs.3

-Suppose a woman's bladder cancer-related urinary symptoms are continuously treated as a UTI, it's possible that she may experience repeated UTI-like episodes that are misdiagnosed and mistreated.
+Suppose a woman's bladder cancer-related urinary symptoms are continuously treated as a UTI.
+In that case, it's possible that she may experience repeated UTI-like episodes that are misdiagnosed and mistreated.
 If these episodes become severe, she may be referred to a urologist who might then suspect and diagnose bladder cancer.
-This can lead to a delay in diagnosis of bladder cancer, and could contribute to the generally later age of diagnosis for women with bladder cancer when compared to their male counterparts.4-6
+This can lead to a delay in diagnosis of bladder cancer and could contribute to the generally later age of diagnosis for women with bladder cancer when compared to their male counterparts.4-6

 The relationship between UTIs and bladder cancer

 Many experts and individuals with bladder cancer have wondered if true UTIs are related to bladder cancer risk.
 Inflammation related to infection, most commonly due to the rare parasitic infection schistosomiasis or long-term use of a urinary catheter, has been thought to increase the risk of developing squamous cell carcinoma of the bladder.
 However, this type of bladder cancer makes up only a small portion of all bladder cancer cases.7

 Another theory is that developing a UTI promotes an immune system response in the body aimed at the urinary system that could also protect against bladder cancer.
 In addition to destroying bacterial invaders, the immune system may recognize cancerous cells that are developing and destroy these as well.
-This is similar to the mechanism of action behind the BCG vaccine treatment which initiates an immune system response against cancerous cells.
+This is similar to the mechanism of action behind the BCG vaccine treatment which initiates an immune system response against cancerous cells.8

-Conversely, other experts have suggested that chemicals like nitric oxide that are produced during an infection and its accompanying inflammation may promote cancerous cell and tumor growth, thus increasing an individual's risk of developing bladder cancer or of bladder cancer becoming more severe.3
+Conversely, other experts have suggested that chemicals like nitric oxide that are produced during infection and its accompanying inflammation may promote cancerous cell and tumor growth, thus increasing an individual's risk of developing bladder cancer or of bladder cancer becoming more severe.3

 What should I do if I'm having repeated UTIs?

-It may be difficult to determine if repeated UTIs immediately preceding a bladder cancer diagnosis are accurately diagnosed UTIs or if they are manifestations of the underlying cancer.
+It may be difficult to determine if repeated UTIs immediately preceding a bladder cancer diagnosis are accurately diagnosed UTIs or if they are manifestations of underlying cancer.
 If you are having repeated UTIs and have not received any other diagnosis but are concerned about your cancer risk, ask your doctor or healthcare provider about other diagnostic tests.
 Tests of the urine, even after UTI treatment or after bleeding during urination has subsided, may help indicate that a different, underlying condition is causing your symptoms.5